Service Level Agreement

 - Best effort in diagnosis and repair of incident(s) including critical decision making in emergency situations

-Client shall not receive any credit under the SLA in connection with any failure or deficiency of website or email availability caused by or associated with:
+CLIENT shall not receive any credit under the SLA in connection with any failure or deficiency of website or email availability caused by or associated with:

-C. DNS issues outside the direct control of COMPANY;
+- DNS issues outside the direct control of COMPANY;

-E. DNS (Domain Name Server) Propagation;
+- DNS (Domain Name Server) Propagation;

-F. Outages elsewhere on the Internet that hinder access to your account.
+- Outages elsewhere on the Internet that hinder access to your account.
 COMPANY is not responsible for browser or DNS caching that may make your site appear inaccessible when others can still access it.
 COMPANY will guarantee only those areas considered under the control of COMPANY.

-4.0 Service Management
+6.0 Service Management

 Effective support of in-scope services is a result of maintaining consistent service levels.
 The following sections provide relevant details on service availability, monitoring of in-scope services and related components.

-- Time, Monday to Friday, except Federal U.S. Holidays and observances as defined by the U.S. Government.
+- Regular business hours are considered to be from 9.00 am until 5.00 pm Eastern Standard Time, Monday to Friday, except Federal U.S. Holidays and observances as defined by the U.S. Government.